kleysonr/pentaho-gmaps-overlay/README.md

 	    }

 - **DisableDoubleClickZoom**:  true | false
- Option to deactivate the zoom in the double click because it interferes if you will use the DoubleClickAction
+ Option to disable the zoom in the double click because it interferes if you will use the DoubleClickAction

 - **LabelsIcons**: On | Off
  Show icons on the map